ParvGatecha/SPE-Mini/README.md

 ## Problem statement
 ![Problem statement]()

-More details about the problem statement can be found in [this](/Mini-Project-Scientific-Calculator.pdf) document.
+More details about the problem statement can be found in [this](/Mini-Project-Scientific-Calculator.pdf) document

 ---